 While debt consolidation can be a helpful strategy, there are alternative approaches to consider depending on your financial situation.

-• Debt snowball method: In this method, you focus on paying off the smallest debts first, while making minimum payments on larger debts.
+- Debt snowball method: In the debt snowball method, you focus on paying off the smallest debts first, while making minimum payments on larger debts.
 Once the smallest debt is paid off, you redirect those funds to the next smallest debt.
 This tactic provides a psychological boost as you see progress quickly.

-• Debt avalanche method: This method involves prioritising debts based on their interest rates.
+- Debt avalanche method: The debt avalanche method involves prioritising debts based on their interest rates.
 You pay off the debt with the highest interest rate first, then move on to the next highest.
 This method may save you money in interest payments over time.

 Summary